 Welcome to Hunters Creek

 Conveniently located in North Central San Antonio, Hunters Creek is a community of 611 single family homes.
-It is situated between Wurzbach Road and Huebner Road, with the main entrance off Lockhill-Selma.
+It is situated between Wurzbach Road and Huebner Road, with the main entrance off of Lockhill-Selma Road.
 The first homes in Hunters Creek were built in the late 1970s, and most original construction was completed by 1990.
-Children from Hunters Creek attend Oak Meadow Elementary, Jackson Middle and Winston Churchill High School in the North East Independent School District.
+Children from Hunters Creek attend Oak Meadow Elementary, Jackson Middle School, and Winston Churchill High School in the North East Independent School District.
 Nearby San Antonio Parks and Recreation facilities include Phil Hardberger Park and both Salado Creek and Leon Creek Greenways.

-Neighborhood amenities include nearby walking/nature trails and a voluntary Hunters Creek Community Center.
-Membership is available in the Hunters Creek Community Center for an annual fee of only $175 per home and provides access to lighted tennis courts and a large competition-size swimming pool with a nearby wading pool.
+In addition to joining the Hunters Creek Neighborhood Association, many Hunters Creek residents also join the Hunters Creek Community Center which provides access to lighted tennis courts and a large competition-size swimming pool with a nearby wading pool.
 A spacious and attractive clubhouse, with a working fireplace and a full-sized kitchen, is the site of many neighborhood activities and is also available to rent for private parties.
-In addition, the Club area contains a recently-refurbished playground for neighborhood children.
+In addition, the Club area contains a playground area for neighborhood children.

-A number of special interest groups (including a bridge group, a bunko group, a book club, a garden club, a parents club, a wine club, and a dinner club) are active within the neighborhood.
+A number of special interest groups (including a bridge group, a bunko group, a book club, a garden and social club, a parents club, a wine club, and a dinner club) are active within the neighborhood.

 Hunters Creek is a lovely subdivision in large part because of its many old oak trees.
 Oak Wilt that can kill oak trees is a serious problem throughout central Texas.
 The Hunters Creek Neighborhood Association and individual residents are taking an aggressive stand to keep this disease from entering our subdivision.
 Please review the Oak Wilt document to obtain more information about this potential threat to our trees and to find out how you can help.

-Click here for the combined Hunters Creek Neighborhood Association and Hunters Creek Community Center membership invoice
+Click here for the Hunters Creek Neighborhood Association membership invoice

 Hunters Creek Neighborhood Association